AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/analytics.md

 | New data to Data Lake | < 90 minutes |
 | Backfill of less than 10 billion events | < 4 weeks |

-Analytics backfills are always 13 months, with no limits on the number of events.
+Analytics backfills are always 13 months.
 The limit of 10 billion events mentioned in the table above is strictly with respect to expected latency.

 >[!NOTE]
 >